gvwilson/thirdbit/src/fiction/makers-return/index.md

 The words slipped out before she could think them through.
 "You just gotta show them that they got nothing to be afraid of."

-Nothing happened for a few moments.
-Then the hatch on the craft's side swung open and a figure in a bulky yellow suit appeared at the top step.
+The hatch on the craft's side swung open.
+A figure in a bulky yellow suit appeared at the top step.
 Sindy's breath caught.
 Was it a person or a bot?
 It had two arms and two legs,
-but its head was as big and as round as a bucket, and its mirrored front gave no hint of its contents.
+but its head was as big and round as a shiny bucket, and the mirrored surface where its face ought to be gave no hint of what was behind it.

 The figure came down the steps slowly.
 A second, smaller one appeared behind it but stayed in the entrance.

 "Greetings."
-The voice seemed to come from the little ship.
+The lead figure's voice sounded human.
 "We come in peace."

-Sindy raised one hand.
+Sindy raised a tentative hand.
 "Us too."

-"Are you in command here?" the voice asked.
+"Are you in command here?" the figure asked.
-It was deeper and older than the one she had heard through the communicator.

 "Me?
-Um, no, that would be the mayor."
+No, that would be Mayor Lupus."
-She waved at the townspeople fifty meters away.
+She waved at the townspeople.
-"Her name is Lupus—Mayor Lupus.
-I'm Sindy,
+"I'm Sindy,
 and this is Dockety and Beevy."

 "I am Captain Leung,
 commander of Ark Nineteen.
 This is Violet."
-The lead figure gestured at the one waiting at the top of the steps.
+The figure gestured at the smaller one at the top of the steps.

 "Pleased to meet you," Sindy said.
 "Are you really from space?"

 "Not originally.
-Are you from the town we saw over that way?"
+Are you from the town we saw?"
 The figure gestured in the direction of Rusty Bridge.

-"Yeah, that's us.
-The mayor,
-well,
+"Uh, yeah.
-that's what she's the mayor of.
+That's what Mayor Lupus is the mayor of.
 And Dockety here,
 it's like the mayor for the bots."

 "For the bots," the voice repeated slowly.
 "Interesting."

-Before Sindy could think of what to say next, the smaller figure reached up and took its head off.
+Before Sindy could think of something to say next, the smaller figure reached up and took its head off.
 At least that's what Sindy thought at first.
 It took her a moment to realize it was just a helmet,